ashwinkshenoy/ashwinkshenoy/README.md

 <p><a href="https://www.ashwinshenoy.com">🌐 Check out my website</a></p>

-I've got lots of experience with Vue, Nuxt, bits of React and have been diving deep into the JamStack and serverless architecture.
-My main focus is e-commerce and am currently maintaing my first Open Source library VS-Modal Vue Plugin.
+I've got lots of experience with Vue, Nuxt, CSS, bits of React and have been diving deep into the JamStack and serverless architecture.
+My main focus is building Vue/React apps and am currently maintaing my first Open Source library VS-Modal Vue Plugin.

 If you'd like to get in touch with me, you can reach me at [@ashwinkshenoy](https://twitter.com/ashwinkshenoy).